authgear/authgear-server/docs/specs/bot-protection.md

 ### Advanced use case: Use fail-open instead of fail-close

-By default, Captcha is fail-close, meaning that Captcha must be passed in order to gain access.
+By default, bot protection is fail-close, meaning that bot protection must be passed in order to gain access.
-If Captcha is fail-open, then the Captcha provider service unavailable grants access.
+If bot protection is fail-open, then the bot protection provider service unavailable grants access.
-Note that access is still denied if the Captcha provider returns a failed verification result.
+Note that access is still denied if the bot protection provider returns a failed verification result.

 Here is an example configuration: